-The customer is always right, and always changing.
-Consumer-driven markets are facing pressure to introduce more products, more quickly and with more specialisation.
+The customer is always right, and is always changing.
+Consumer-driven markets are facing pressure to introduce more products quicker and with more specialisations.
 Manufacturers must adapt.
 They must evolve processes quickly, efficiently, and cost-effectively.
 Meeting consumer demands is not a place for playing “catch up”.
 First to market with a product innovation often wins the market and dominates the mindshare of the buyer.

 Is it possible to successfully fulfil customer expectations without sacrificing line efficiency and enduring the high cost of warehousing multiple variations of products, models, components, and parts?

 The answer is “yes.”
 Flexibility is key.
 Being predictive, responsive, and decisive in actions are other attributes that manufacturers with successful on-demand fulfilment capabilities share.
 They are finding ways to postpone final product customisation until much later in the supply chain and much closer to the point of retail sale.